abcnews/odyssey-audio-visual-plugin/README.md

 Add `#audio-visual-plugin-mount` on its own line where you want the "enable audio" button to appear.

+As the page scrolls videos will automatically play and audio will fade between the videos.

 ## Authors

 - Joshua Byrd ([phocks@gmail.com](mailto:phocks@gmail.com))